 If you would like further details as to why you have been excluded, you can speak informally to a member of the Finance Department.
-You can also discuss your situation with a Welfare and International Adviser in the Student Life & Wellbeing Service.
+You can also discuss your situation with the Student Advice and Support Team in the Student Life & Wellbeing Service.
 You must do this as soon as possible after receiving your 'Final Exclusion Letter', because you only have 10 working days from receiving it in which to lodge your Stage 2 formal appeal.
 If we can resolve your issues at this stage, we will do so.